Docs

 Field Validation Changes

-Vaadin 24 introduces several major changes in field component validation, addressing various issues and UX inconsistencies that have been reported in previous versions.
+Vaadin 24 introduced several major changes in field component validation, addressing various issues and UX inconsistencies that have been reported in previous versions.
+These are listed and described in the sections that follow.

 Binder Considers Component Constraints